ashe0123/ashe0123/README.md

 ## 💼 Experience

 ### 🇪🇹 Ethio Telecom
-**Role:** Assistant on MSAG staff operation (without office)
+**Role:** Assistant on MSAG staff operationin office and field.

-- Assisted MSAG staff in repairing and installation of MSAG systems
+- Assisted MSAG staff in repairing and installation of MSAG Hardware.
 - Provided MSAG services for customers
 - Supported technical operations and field service tasks